Basic Facts about Honey Bees (Apis mellifera)

 To help prevent honey bees from building a colony in your house or yard, fill all cracks and crevices in walls with steel wool and caulk.
 Remove piles of junk.
 Honey bees will nest in an old soda can or an overturned flower pot.
 Fill holes in the ground, and cover the hole in your water valve box.

 Obviously, it is best to avoid contact with honey bees except for observation or beekeeping.
 But sometimes contact can not be avoided.
 In that case, it is important to know what to do when stung.

 Once the bees get riled up, the most important thing to do is RUN away as fast as possible.
 Do not try to retrieve belongings nearby.
 Do not try to stand still in an attempt to fool the bees.
-That may work with a snake under certain circumstances, but honey bees won’t be impressed.
-Do not try to fight the bees they have the advantage of numbers and the gift of flight.
+That may work with a snake under certain circumstances, but honey bees will not be impressed.
+Do not try to fight the bees; they have the advantage of numbers and the gift of flight.
 The more you flail your arms, the madder they will get.
 Just run indoors as fast as possible.

 A bee can obtain speeds of from 12 to 15 miles per hour, but most healthy humans can outrun them.
 So, RUN!
-And when you run Keep Running !
+And when you run, keep running!
 Africanized honey bees have been known to follow people for more than a quarter mile.

 Anyone who keeps bees will inevitably get stung.
 Consider this before you invest in a beekeeping hobby.
 You can greatly reduce stinging if you wear a veil, use a smoker and handle bees gently.
 Experienced beekeepers can handle thousands or even millions of bees daily and receive very few stings.